CANDY YANG

 Taiwan-born violist Chieh-I (Candy) Yang is an international orchestral and chamber musician who values the importance of being an ambassador to audiences in many roles as a storyteller and traveler’s guide in the concert hall.

-Candy began her musical studies on the violin but did not discover her true passion for music until the age of 14 when she was introduced to the viola.
-After just one year of playing the viola, she traveled to Vienna to study at the Musikgymnasium as an exchange student.
-Living and performing in a city populated with students from all over the world opened Candy’s eyes to the powerful effects music could have on herself and others.
-Upon her return to Taiwan, she continued studying viola with Professor Yi-Wen Chao.
+Candy began her musical studies on the violin but discovered her true passion for music at age 14, when she was introduced to the viola.
+After just one year of playing, she traveled to Vienna as an exchange student to study at the Musikgymnasium.
+During her time there, Candy performed with the Musikgymnasium Symphony Orchestra at the Wiener Musikverein.
+Immersed in a city filled with students from around the world, she gained a profound understanding of music’s transformative power on herself and others.
+Upon returning to Taiwan, she continued her viola studies under the guidance of Dr. Yi-Wen Chao.

 Candy has also participated and performed in many festivals including Taipei Music Academy and Festival (2020).
 In 2019, as a New Horizon fellow at the Aspen Music Festival, she served as assistant principal viola in the Aspen Music Festival Orchestra.

-Candy is the recipient of numerous scholarships, including the Nelly Walter Scholarship and C.V.
+Candy is the recipient of numerous awards and scholarships, including the Nelly Walter Scholarship and the C.V.
 Starr Scholarship from The Juilliard School.
-Most notably in 2018, Candy was awarded the prestigious International Pacing Art Culture Education Rising Star Award.
-Candy received her Bachelor’s and Master’s degree from The Juilliard School studying with Heidi Castleman, Hsin-Yun Huang, Matthew Lipman, and Samuel Rhodes.
-She is currently pursuing a Doctor of Musical Arts degree at Manhattan School of Music under the guidance of Samuel Rhodes.
+In 2018, she was honored with the prestigious International Pacing Art Culture Education Rising Star Award.
+In 2025, she graduated from the Manhattan School of Music with the Helen Cohn Award, presented in recognition of her excellence as a Doctor of Musical Arts student.